gulam101/Connect4Project/Connect4 Game/README.md

 > Fixed the GRID and enlarged it
 > The counters work properly
-> fixed the menu not loading up the game
+> Fixed the menu not loading up the game
+> Fixed the new game
 > Adjusted the menu and added a few images
 > Removed the placeholder images